MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

 ## Allow users to connect to the app's datasets

-When you check the option to allow users to connect to the app's underlying datasets, you're giving app users Build permission on those datasets.
+When you check the option to **Allow users to connect to the app's underlying datasets**, you're giving app users *Build permission* on those datasets.
 With this permission, they can do several key actions:

-- [Use the app datasets](service-datasets-across-workspaces.md) as the basis for their reports, .
+- [Use the app datasets](service-datasets-across-workspaces.md) as the basis for their reports.
 - Search for these datasets in Power BI Desktop and in the get-data experience in the Power BI service.
 - Create reports and dashboards based on these datasets.